naodeng/naodeng/README.md

 ## About me

 I'm waitnoww.
-An SoftWare Tester at [DouyuTV](https://www.douyu.com)
+An QA at [ThoughtWorks](https://www.thoughtworks.com)

 <!--
 **sagar-viradiya/sagar-viradiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.